KipCollo/Java-Revision/java/3.decisions/Readme.md

 - *Pattern Matching*:-Java 16 officially introduced pattern matching with if statements and the instanceof operator.Pattern matching is a technique of controlling program flow that only executes a section of code that meets certain criteria.
 It is used in conjunction with if statements for greater program control.

-- Switch

-It is a multibranch statement that allows a variable to be tested for equality against a list of values.Each values is called a case, and the variable being switched on is checked for each switch case.It can be used with byte, char,short and int primitive data types.Can also be used with enumerated types, String class and few wrapper classes.
+- `Switch`:- It is a multibranch statement that allows a variable to be tested for equality against a list of values.Each values is called a case, and the variable being switched on is checked for each switch case.It can be used with byte, char,short and int primitive data types.Can also be used with enumerated types, String class and few wrapper classes.

 Switch Data Types- switch statement has a target variable that is not evaluated until runtime.
 The type of this target can include select primitive data types (int, byte, short, char)and their associated wrapper classes (Integer, Byte, Short, Character).
 The following is a list of all data types supported by switch statements: